yamatt/blog/content/blog/safety-and-security.md

 Eventually.
 A beep above your head.
 A smoke alarm.
 Of course it is.

 Your child is asleep in the next room.
 He doesn't sleep well.
-You have to fix this quickly and quietly.
+You have to fix this beep quickly and quietly.

 What does the beeping mean?
 The house is not on fire.
 You happened to have gone around the house already.